-Positive factors - Significant progress in project development as per the revised timelines would be a key factor for a rating upgrade or a revision in the outlook to positive.
+Positive factors - Significant progress in project development as per the revised timelines would be a key factor for a rating upgrade or a revision in the outlook to Positive.

-Negative factors - The rating could face downgrade pressure if there are further delays in commissioning the project and/or cost overruns (not approved by CERC), resulting in cost under-recovery and consequent weakening of the company's credit and return metrics.
+Negative factors - The rating could face pressure if there are further delays in commissioning the project, and/or if there are cost overruns (not approved by CERC), resulting in cost under-recovery and consequent weakening of the company's credit and return metrics.
 Further, any weakening of linkages with NTPC or deterioration in the credit profile of NTPC could be a negative trigger.